archanpatkar/mure/README.md

 ```

 #### `mure.canApply(str: String, rule: Integer[1..4]) -> Boolean`
-This function takes a string which is valid and an integer within the range [1..4] (You can refer to the above table) and yields a bool which determines whether the given rule is applicable over the string or not.
+This function takes a string which is valid and an integer within the range [1..4] (You can refer to the above table for the rule's transformational semantics) and yields a bool which determines whether the given rule is applicable over the string or not.
 ```javascript
 let mure = require("mure");